SVCC announces fall COVID plans - Farmville

 Southside Virginia Community College (SVCC) will continue with a full schedule of classes for the fall semester beginning August 23.

-Social distancing restrictions and mask requirements are being lifted for vaccinated individuals, which is in line with the guidance from the Center for Disease Control and Prevention (CDC).
+Social distancing restrictions and mask requirements are being lifted for vaccinated individuals, which is in line with the guidance from the Centers for Disease Control and Prevention (CDC).

-While SVCC is not requiring students, faculty, or staff to receive a COVID-19 vaccination, the institution is strongly encouraging it.
+While SVCC is not requiring students, faculty or staff to receive a COVID-19 vaccination, the institution is strongly encouraging it.

 To give students more options, the college is again taking a “HyFlex” approach to course delivery.
-This means class options (depending on the needs of each discipline) may include a mix of in-person instruction, expanded online offerings, and a “Zoom to Home” option.
+This means class options (depending on the needs of each discipline) may include a mix of in-person instruction, expanded online offerings and a “Zoom to Home” option.

 “As we are excited about having some restrictions lifted, we understand that the pandemic is not over; and that is why we are encouraging COVID-19 vaccinations,” Dr. Quentin R. Johnson, SVCC president said.
 “The college has been open for limited in-person classes since last August, and now we are eager to welcome more students back on-campus.”